 Technical analysis is at the other end of fundamental analysis.
 It uses the relation between the supply and demand reflected on a price chart to determine who is in control and where the market is most likely to go.

 Technical analysts acknowledge the fact that all information coming from economic data or news events will be reflected on the chart of a currency pair or stock.
 That means the news do not matter but the news’ reaction does.

 Fundamental analysis leads to information overload

-How many piece of fundamental data do you need to enter a trade?
+How many pieces of fundamental data do you need to enter a trade?

 That’s a hard question to answer, isn’t it?
 Well, in fact, you might not feel comfortable to enter a trade based only on interest rates because there are so many other factors out there that can influence the direction in which a currency pair will go.
 What about employment?
 Imports vs. exports?
 Trade inventories?
 Inflation?
 Gross domestic product (GDP)?

-A lot of fundamental piece of information can influence the price of a currency pair and knowing which one(s) to use is a real pain.
+A lot of fundamental pieces of information can influence the price of a currency pair – and to know which one(s) to use is a real pain.

-In a study explained in the book The Little Guide To Behavioural Investing (James Montier), bookmakers were asked to rank the factors that could helped them predict the winner of a horse race in order or priority.
-Then, they were given data from the 45 previous races and had to predict who would be the winner of each of those past races based on the the list of factors they previously made by increment of 5.
+In a study explained in the book The Little Guide To Behavioural Investing (James Montier), bookmakers were asked to rank the factors that could help them predict the winner of a horse race in order or priority.
+Then, they were given data from the 45 previous races and had to predict who would be the winner of each of those past races based on the list of factors they previously made by increments of 5.